apache/doris-website/ecosystem/doris-kafka-connector.md

 # Note: Please fill in the direct path to Kafka here.
 For example: plugin.path=/opt/kafka/plugins
 plugin.path=$KAFKA_HOME/plugins

-# It is recommended to increase the max.poll.interval.ms time of kafka to more than 30 minutes, the default is 5 minutes
+# It is recommended to increase the max.poll.interval.ms time of Kafka to more than 30 minutes, the default is 5 minutes
-# Avoid stream load import data consumption timeout and consumers being kicked out of the consumer group
+# Avoid Stream Load import data consumption timeout and consumers being kicked out of the consumer group
 max.poll.interval.ms=1800000
 consumer.max.poll.interval.ms=1800000
 ```